Galaxy Note 10 Plus: Impressive camera and battery so far

 That doesn't mean the Note 10 Plus is perfect.
 It takes time for all the best and worst parts of a phone to crystallize, and there's much more to discover -- camera quality out of four lenses (and a depth sensor), battery life after an all-day drain test and how helpful Samsung's new S Pen gesture controls really are.

-So far, the Note 10 Plus is shaping up to be a beautiful, and not only because of this color's beguiling backing or more svelte and sophisticated design than the Galaxy Note 9.
-Its cameras, tools and features are beginning to present as a complete package that that's fun and satisfying to use.
+So far, the Note 10 Plus is shaping up to be beautiful, thanks to its colorful beguiling backing and more svelte and sophisticated design than the Galaxy Note 9.
+Its cameras, tools and features are beginning to present as a complete package that's fun and satisfying to use.
 But I'm struggling with the button placement and the missing headphone jack, and I have some questions about a few new features.

 Major observations so far